Hulupeep/wtfcircles/README.md

 WTF Circles features three concentric circles that represent different levels of clarity:

 - **Outer Circle (WWTF):**
+Aka "Wait, wait WHAT THE KFC IS THIS!!!!!!"
   This is where your raw, unrefined ideas live—those things you’re completely clueless about.
 They start off with a cool blue background and a question mark icon.
+Unknown unknowns
+Completely clueless
+No idea where to start or what even this is.
+I know what is is but absolutely no clue where to start - at all.

+### What you do with WWTF
+Brainstorm on these
+Click on them to add next DOABLE actions to bring clarity.
+Rememebr you are not doing a task you are just trying to get a bleeding clue as to what this is.
+It could be a task but the goal is the firt thing that can help unlock.

 - **Middle Circle (WTF):**
-  As you add next actionable steps to a sticky note, it moves here.
+  As you add next actionable steps to a WWTF sticky note, to start getting to clarity (but still clueless0 it moves here.
 This zone represents ideas that are in the process of becoming clear.
 The note’s style updates (e.g., turns orange with a “WTF” label) to reflect progress.

 - **Inner Circle (Clarity):**
   When a sticky note has accumulated enough actionable steps and clarity, you move it to the inner circle.
 Here, it appears in green with a checkmark, symbolizing that the idea is clear and ready to be acted on.
+You could then move the clarity stuff into a task or proejct management.

 ### Next Actions Panel